COMM 101 Introduction to Communication 3 credits

 The strategic marketing campaign developed in BUSI/COMM 412 will be implemented during this semester.
 Students will implement the marketing plan and then take the appropriate steps to monitor results and evaluate the effectiveness of the campaign, including meetings with the client once the campaign is concluded.
 (This course may be taken for credit as BUSI 413.)
 Prerequisites: BUSI/COMM 412.

 This course is a professionally supervised experience with an off-campus media organization or communication agency.
 Assignments apply classroom materials and campus media experiences and are similar to those experienced by new communication professionals.
-A minimum of 120 hours in the experience is required for the two-credit version of this course, and 160 hours minimum is required for the three-credit version.
-Prerequisites: Three campus media experiences at one credit must be completed.
-Details about prerequisites are available from the department.
+A minimum of 100 hours in the experience is required for the two-credit version of this course, and 150 hours minimum is required for the three-credit version.
+Prerequisites: Three courses from COMM 194, 291, and 292 for a total of 9 credit hours.

 COMM 422 Digital Service Learning 3 credits